rlugojr/linkurious-enterprise-manual/getting-started/configure.md

 * **db** - The internal data store of Linkurious.
 * **server** - The Linkurious server configuration.
 * **access** - The access rights.
-    * Enable authentication, configure LDAP authentication, set data read-only mode.
+    * Enable authentication, configure LDAP authentication, set data read-only mode, enable online publishing.
 * **clientAnalytics**
     * Log user actions in the client using a Google Analytics account (disabled by default).
 * **sigma** - The settings of Sigma.js.